Here

 CHOICE

-deeply in the value of self-education.
-His book reads like a
+"Hayes believes deeply in the value of self-education.
+His book

-plain-speaking who’s who of the best in European and
+reads like a plain-speaking who's who of the best in European

 observations."

-distillation of the best thoughts from the last two thousand
+"Here is a distillation of the best thoughts from the last two

 millennium….In a way, this book is for our grandchildren and